Skip to content

 array.rb

-In complex system environments, ensuring the availability of memory space after an array for safe capacity extension becomes challenging.
-Consequently, in most programming languages, the length of an array is immutable.
+In complex system environments, programs cannot guarantee that the memory space after an array is available, making it unsafe to expand the array's capacity.
+Therefore, in most programming languages, the length of an array is immutable.

 array.py